To a Kinder World: Reception

-The anime's adaptation of the original chapter was highly anticipated by fans according to Anime News Network.
+The anime's adaptation of the original chapter was highly anticipated by fans, according to Anime News Network.
 Upon release, "To a Kinder World" received critical acclaim, considered the best episode of the first season by Comics Gaming Magazine writer Ridge Herripersad.
 It was also considered as one of the best episodes of the year by Anime Corner writer Jay Gibbs, who considered it one of the most impressive episodes of an anime he had seen.
 Dengeki Online writer Kawachi felt that, despite how moving he found the original manga version, the episode exceeded his expectations.
 He noted that he felt sad, questioning how impactful it would be for parents.
-James Beckett, writing for Anime News Network, re-read the manga chapter to get ready for the adaptation, but was taken off guard by how emotional it was.
-He praised Matsunaga and Enomoto for making one of the "finest pieces of animated artistry" he has seen in a long time, calling it a "perfect episode of television."
+James Beckett, writing for Anime News Network, re-read the manga chapter to get ready for the adaptation but was taken off guard by how emotional it was.
+He praised Matsunaga and Enomoto for making one of the "finest pieces of animated artistry" he has seen in a long time, calling it a "perfect episode of television".
 He also praised the scene of Aira hugging Silky, feeling that it made her a hero on par with the protagonists by showing the power of compassion.

-Anime Corner writer Jay Gibbs commended the implementation of the POV scene with Silky, arguing that the desperation behind the scene humanized her and made the fight with Silky feel less like it was with a "spirit meddling with human affairs."
-He felt that the director's goal of reminding people that yōkai used to be humans was done well here.
+Gibbs commended the implementation of the point-of-view scene with Silky, arguing that the desperation behind the scene humanized her and made the fight with Silky feel less like it was with a "spirit meddling with human affairs".
+He felt that the director's goal of reminding people that yōkai used to be humans was accomplished well here.
 He also appreciated a specific change from the manga, where Silky is portrayed as looking more human until she meets Aira.
-He believed that this depicted her becoming a yōkai from a "warped desire to protect Aira," in a transitionary period between her death and transformation.
+He believed that this depicted her becoming a yōkai from a "warped desire to protect Aira", in a transitionary period between her death and transformation.
 Real Sound writer Hotaka Sugimoto praised the episode's pacing and ability to display both gags and tragedy.
-He felt that it was particularly outstanding for the series, commenting on how detailed Silky's memory was, believing the creators wanted it to feel as though something that could happen in real life.
-Sugimoto compared it to the film The Colors Within, also by Science Saru, stating that Enomoto emphasized how beautiful Silky was before becoming an evil spirit and how she did not lose her beauty even after.
+He felt that it was particularly outstanding for the series, commenting on how detailed Silky's memory was.
+Sugimoto believed the creators wanted it to feel as though something that could happen in real life.
+He compared it to the film The Colors Within, also by Science Saru, stating that Enomoto emphasized how beautiful Silky was before becoming an evil spirit and how that beauty never left.